nuvitekdev/SalesforceFrameworks/force-app/main/Government_Documents/Permit_And_Licensing/docs/Application_Components_Guide.md

 ## Overview

-Core application processing module for DOI permit and licensing system.
+Core application processing module for Nuvi permit and licensing system.
 Handles intake, validation, and management of various permit types including APD (Application for Permit to Drill), mining permits, recreation permits, and general land use permits.

 ## Purpose